 - Zest from 1/2 lemon

-- Berries of your choice
+- Berries or other fruit of your choice

 - Rinse and drain the berries you’ll use to decorate your fruit pizza well ahead of time.
 After rinsing, I like to lay berries out on a kitchen towel to allow all the water to drain.

-- First, make the cookie pizza crust.
+- Next, make the cookie pizza crust.
 Follow directions on your boxed cookie mix to make the dough.
 Lay a piece of parchment paper over a large round pizza stone or pan, and spread the cookie dough batter evenly over the parchment covered pizza stone (I always end up using my hands to get it just right).
 The parchment paper will keep the dough from sticking to the stone or pan, and will also allow you to move the fruit pizza easily when you’re ready to serve it.
 Allow for just a bit of extra room around the edges as the cookie will expand as it bakes.
 Bake the cookie dough for around 17-20 minutes (this will depend on your boxed mix and your oven, I baked mine for 18 minutes), watching carefully so as not to overbake the cookie.
 Remove it from the oven when the edges are just turning light brown.
 Allow the cookie dough crust to cool completely.

 - In a medium bowl, mix the cream cheese which you’ve allowed to soften at room temperature, the whipped topping which you’ve allowed to thaw in the refrigerator and the zest of half a lemon.
 Mix well by hand.